kesh-lang/kesh/examples.md

 b       --> b is not defined
 ```

-### String interpolation
+### Strings

+Single-quoted strings are literal (raw) strings.

-Double-quoted strings support interpolation, which is simply inline blocks evaluated within the string.
+Double-quoted strings support escape sequences, and interpolation, which is simply inline blocks evaluated within the string.

 ```lua
 answer: "The answer is { 3 * 14 }"  --> 'The answer is 42'